cm-schrader/cmschrader/README.md

 pure HTML and CSS.
 While not the most flexible of formats, this was quick to develop and makes for a very light weight cite.
 It is purely static as required by Github Pages, the service used to host it.

+To deploy to live, use the following command. git subtree push --prefix dist origin gh-pages